If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 Prolonged exposure to soggy soil invites unhealthy bacterial growth and fungal infection.
 Besides, saturated soil is a hub for anaerobic activities.

-Thus, it deprives plants of oxygen and healthy airflow, consequently choking the plant.
+Thus, it deprives plants of oxygen and healthy airflow, choking them.

 On the other hand, the underwatered plant will show indications such as dry and crispy leaves.